Latency Reduction for Mobile Edge Computing in HetNets by Uplink and Downlink Decoupled Access: System Model

 \subsubsection{Offloading latency with coupled access}

 The offloading latency for the typical MU associated to a given SBS or MBS, in both UL and DL, is

 where $k=l=M$ for MBS and $k=l=S$ for SBS.

 When the MU is connected to different BSs in UL and DL, the offloaded application can be processed at either one of the associated BSs.
-Accordingly, we distinguish the following two decoupled cases.
+Accordingly, the following two cases are identified for decoupled access.